snowman-repos/book/website_owners/README.md

 ### Avoid design by committee

 The worst thing you or your team can do is enforce arbitrary decisions on your production team.
 That will leave them resentful, feeling their skills and ideas are unappreciated and unvalued, and less likely to happily accommodate further requests.
-If you do have a committee of stakeholders that beed to be informed of the production team's progress then make sure they are all presented with the ideas at the same time in the same meeting.
+If you do have a committee of stakeholders that need to be informed of the production team's progress then make sure they are all presented with the ideas at the same time in the same meeting.
 If this arrangement cannot be made - perhaps all stakeholders are not in the same location - then a great idea is to ask your production team to prepare some sort of presentation, perhaps a video, explaining their decisions openly and clearly.
 This forces the production team to think about what they want to communicate to you.
 Feedback, however, should be passed onto the production team individually.
 If in that meeting all feedback is laid out on the table then there will be pressure to reach some consensus, making those unwanted arbitrary decisions to try and resolve problems on the fly.
 It will be easier for your production team to gather and organise everyone's feedback separately so that they can make their own informed expert decisions.
 Ultimately, as the project owner, you are responsible for approving these decisions.
 Your role will be undermined if your team or committee end up being the ones responsible.
-If the decision turns out to be incorrect, who is still responsible for remedying it? you.
+If the decision turns out to be incorrect, who is still responsible for remedying it?
+You are.

 ### Timelines & deadlines

 This is always a point of contention in any client-agency or owner-producer relationship.
 When is what going to be done?
 Maybe you have a hard deadline, such as a holiday promotion or product launch by which date your web project much have reached some stage of completion.
 However **you cannot set deadlines or timelines**.
 Don't panic.

 By all means communicate your internal deadlines to your production team.
 Hopefully you've kicked off the project with enough time to produce the required features.
 Ultimately, it's up to the production team to determine how long features will take to produce and what features can be completed within what timelines.
-Everyone works differently and only the people undertaking the hard work, the designers and developers, will really be able to estimate the time required.
+Everyone works differently and only the people undertaking the hard work, the copywriters, designers and developers, will really be able to estimate the time required.
 Depending on the complexity of the required features, it may be very difficult, if not impossible, to make such an estimation.
 Every web project always encounters unexpected problems and delays, such as unconsidered design scenarios or coding bugs, which a good production team must take into account.

 If your production team always agrees to any deadline, or agrees to an overall final deadline for a large, complex project, or if they present you with an hourly breakdown for work yet to be planned let alone begun, then this is a **bad** sign.
 Either they're lying to you or they're consigning themselves to overtime and corner-cutting in order to try and stick to an unreasonable timeline.
 This is going to be an unhappy, and unmotivated team and the end result is not going to be their best work.
 A good production team will break features down into smaller more manageable tasks, the timing of which can be more easily estimated.
 They will give themselves enough time so that each feature can be worked on until it's perfect, rather than building whatever they can in the time available.

-You may find it difficult to relinquish control over the timing, and therefore possibly the cost, but with a good relationship and a fixed communication schedule you will be able to monitor progress to ensure that the agreed features are being built within an agreed timeline.
-Therefore, expect timelines to be established late in the planning phase of a project, once all required features have been thought through and planned properly.
+You may find it difficult to relinquish control over the timing, and therefore possibly the cost, but with a good relationship and a fixed communication schedule you will be able to monitor progress to ensure that the agreed features are being built within an agreed timeline and budget.
+Therefore, expect timelines to be established late in the planning phase of a project, once all required features have been thought through and planned properly, and expect deadlines to be flexible.

 ## Useful feedback